openvinotoolkit/openvino/docs/ops/activation/Sigmoid_1.md

 **Outputs**:

-*   **1**: Result of Sigmoid function applied to the input tensor *x*. floating-point tensor with shape and type matching the input tensor.
+*   **1**: Result of Sigmoid function applied to the input tensor *x*.
+Floating-point tensor with shape and type matching the input tensor.

 **Example**